-Contractor - Any individual or company (and its employees) who provides services to APSEA under a service contract.
+Contractor - Any individual or company (and its employees) who provides services to APSEA for compensation but who is not in an employment relationship.

 Discrimination - Making a distinction, whether intentional or not, based upon a characteristic or perceived characteristic protected under the Human Rights Act.
 Discrimination includes action, behaviour, or attitudes, which could or ought reasonably to be known to offend or deny fair treatment based upon the protected characteristics set out in the applicable Provincial Human Rights Act.